oneapi-src/level-zero-spec/scripts/core/PROG.rst

 ~~~~~~~~~~~~~~~

 Physical memory is explicitly represented in the API as physical memory objects
 that are reservations of physical pages.
-The application will use ${x}DevicePhysicalCreate
+The application will use ${x}ContextPhysicalCreate
 to create a physical memory object and can map virtual memory pages into this physical
 memory.